angarsky/diveintopython/learn/classes/dunder_magic_methods.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/classes/dunder-magic-methods

 **Dunder** (double underscore) or **magic** methods are special methods in Python that allow for customization of classes and objects.
 These methods are called **magic** because they can change the behavior of code in unexpected ways.
 Understanding and implementing these methods can greatly enhance the functionality and flexibility of your Python programs.

 ## Constructing Objects and Expressions